mehulagg/gitlab/doc/development/github_importer.md

 ## Refreshing import JIDs

-GitLab includes a worker called `Gitlab::Import::StuckProjectImportJobsWorker` that periodically runs and mark project imports as failed if they have been running for more than 15 hours.
+GitLab includes a worker called `Gitlab::Import::StuckProjectImportJobsWorker` that periodically runs and marks project imports as failed if they have been running for more than 15 hours.
 For GitHub projects, this poses a bit of a
 problem: importing large projects could take several hours depending on how often we hit the GitHub rate limit (more on this below), but we don't want